cjyuan/cyf-notes/ITP-Onboarding-PR.md

 ---

-Can you also run your code through ChatGPT to see if there’s anything (no matter how minor) that could be improved?
-I noticed some small inconsistencies, but I believe you can identify them yourself with ChatGPT’s help.
+I noticed some inconsistencies and spelling mistakes in the text.

+Could you run it through an AI tool to identify any potential improvements, even minor ones, to help ensure the content is fully polished?

 ---
 Indentation is off.

+Breaking HTML text into multiple lines helps make the code easier to read, edit, and maintain while preserving the same rendered output.

+VS Code formatter could be used to keep our code consistently formatted, including breaking long lines of HTML text into multiple lines for easier editing and maintenance.

-Please follow this [guide](https://github.com/CodeYourFuture/Module-Onboarding/blob/main/practical_guide.md) to enable "Format on Save" in VS Code or use VS Code's "Format Document" feature to keep your code consistently formatted.
+For more info about enabling "Format on Save" in VS Code or use VS Code's "Format Document" feature, please refer to this [guide](https://github.com/CodeYourFuture/Module-Onboarding/blob/main/practical_guide.md).

 ---

 Providing meaningful alt text is important because it ensures images are accessible to people using screen readers and also helps when images fail to load, giving users essential context about the content or function of the image.

 Can you give a more descriptive alt value to the images?